jamesosullivan/collocates/README.md

 ### Purpose

 The collocation analysis script identifies pairs (bigrams) and triplets (trigrams) of words that frequently occur together in the input text more often than would be expected by chance.
+Bigrams are only counted if they appear more than once.
 Collocations are significant for understanding common word combinations that carry specific meanings or connotations.

 ### Requirements